paarthenon/variant/docu/docs/use/grouping.md

     }
     ```

     It's much easier to call `Action.addAnimal(...)` than `Action['@action/ADD_ANIMAL'](...)`.
-Rest assured the variant library functions have all been designed to work with the *actual* type of the generated object, even when that made the type signatures really frustrating to write.
+Rest assured the variant library functions have all been designed to work with the *actual* type of the generated object, even when that made the type signatures of those functions really frustrating to write.

 ## Subsets and Combinations